 Sometimes, out of love for our pets, we make assumptions which turn out to be true in theory but not so much in reality.
 Giving your dog broccoli is probably one of those cases.
-It turns out, K9s don’t need vegetables as much as people do.
+It turns out, canines don’t need vegetables nearly as much as people do.
 Providing human foods to dogs can be really tricky sometimes which is why we created this website in the first place.

 Can My Dog Eat Broccoli?
 Answer: In Moderation, But Not Necessary

 In general, broccoli is fine when given in moderation but not as part of a regular canine diet.